0x2152Yet/yet_another_motor_drive/README.md

 of efficiency but they can often be rather difficult to follow.

-This motor drive project is targeted to a processor that is rather more capable than the processors often used to control PMDC motors.
-The software can take advantage of this extra capability to concentrate on the PMDC FOC algorithms themselves without having to add the extra complexity required to fit within a smaller processor's footprint.
+This motor drive project is targeted to a processor that is rather more capable than the processors often used to control PMSM motors.
+The software can take advantage of this extra capability to concentrate on the PMSM FOC algorithms themselves without having to add the extra complexity required to fit within a smaller processor's footprint.
 As a result, the motor control portion of this
 software: